ResearchIT/pronto-user-docs/docs/file_transfers/rclone.md

 ssh yournetid@prontodtn.las.iastate.edu
 ```

-!!! note
-    Prontodtn is currently having connection troubles with LSS.
-Until we work out a solution, please use `biocrunch.las.iastate.edu` for data transfers to and from LSS.
-After connecting, run `module load rclone`.

 You will need to first create a config file to link your box account.
 Navigate to your working directory (i.e. /work or /lss), and use the command:

 ```